LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 ------------

-Deterministic unit tests are currently not available when using Lean Prolog or Quintus Prolog as backend compilers.
+Deterministic unit tests are currently not available when using Lean Prolog or Quintus Prolog as backend compilers do the lack of required built-in support that cannot be defined in Prolog.

 Other notes